 - 1. The currency of the Fund is the euro (EUR). - 2.
 Units shall be issued on each trading day.
-The issue price is the unit value in accordance with Article 8 of the Management Regulations plus an initial sales charge of up to 3% of the unit value.
-The initial sales charge will be paid to the Management Company and the sales agent and may be staggered according to the volume of the purchase order.
+The issue price is the unit value in accordance with Article 8 of the Management Regulations plus a sales commission of up to 5% of the unit value.
+The sales commission will be paid to the Management Company and the sales agent and may be staggered according to the volume of the purchase order.
 The issue price may be increased by fees or other charges payable in the particular countries where the Fund is distributed. - 3.
-The redemption price in the unit value.
+The issue price is payable in the fund currency within two valuation days following the corresponding valuation day. - 4.
+The redemption price in the unit value. - 5.
+The redemption price is paid in the fund currency immediately following the corresponding valuation day, but at the earliest after two valuation days.